navigate

 <!-- TODO To Home -->

-The following code will send the user to the route /test
+The following code will send the user to the route /test, declared within the current page.

 <button